quackbarc/garyc-sketch-tweaks/README.md

 * Gallery won't load old, unreachable sketches (sketches that show up as X's).
 * New sketches will only show up when the page is fully scrolled down.
     * This was the old scrolling behavior; not a huge fan of the new one that adds sketches midway through the page.
+      This was probably done for mobile support, which I'll get to working on sometime in the future.

+##### noz.rip

+* Fixed canvas' box shadow causing a white border around it.

 #### Very technical tweaks